 Steven Phillip Harris is a New York based artist who has been working in photography for over 30 years.
-He received his MFA in Studio Art in 2015 and is currently teaching photography at Queens College/CUNY.
+He received his MFA in Studio Art in 2015 and is currently teaching advanced photography and analog photo courses at Queens College/CUNY.
 Harris began studying fine art photography and journalism at Indiana University in 1978, and was accepted to the renowned Ansel Adams Workshop.

 After living and working in Holland for several years with artists to produce fine art portfolios, Harris returned and established his own studio practice in Brooklyn, NY, producing photographs for clients, contemporary art galleries and artists for publications worldwide.
 This includes work produced for the performance artist, Marina Abramovic, video projects for the Sculpture’s Guild, and images for SKNY artist books and installations at Whitney Museum of American Art.

 Harris’s most recent work is a hybrid translation of imagery reminiscent of photograms and incorporates multiple exposure.
 The surrealist relationship to camera-less photographs became an avid focus for Harris as he experimented with the chemical process and materiality of the black & white photographic medium, creating images that play with modes of perception with an unexpected spontaneous style.
 This work has been shown recently at Mana Contemporary in N.J., and for his MFA solo show at Queens College.